sudheeshkatkam/nlpclass-fall2013/site/assignments/a5maxent.md

   def predict(features: Vector[(Feature, Value)]): Label = {
 {% endhighlight %}

+(Again, it only works with Strings (`Classifier[String, String, String]`) because OpenNLP only deals with Strings.)

+*Note:* It also has a method `saveToFile(modelFilename: String)` that can be used to persist the trained model to a file to be used later.
+The model can be restored from file using the `MaxEntModel.fromFile(modelFilename: String)`.

+### MaxEntModelTrainer

 A `MaxEntModelTrainer` is a `ClassifierTrainer` that uses training instances to learn a `MaxEntModel`.
 It trains using an iterative algorithm.
-It takes two optional parameters:
+It takes a few optional parameters, two of which are relevant for this problem:

 * `sigma` controls the amount of regularization.
 Remember that regularization in a MaxEnt model is analogous to smoothing in naive Bayes.
 A higher `sigma` value means that models parameters (the weights) will be more normal and adhere less to the training data.
 * `maxIterations` dictates the maximum number of iterations that the learning algorithm will be allowed to run.
 More iterations mean better parameter estimates, but it also means that training may take longer.
 Note that the algorithm may take fewer than the maximum number of iterations.
 This happens when the learner finds an optimal set of parameters since it does not need to look any further.

 {% highlight scala %}
 class MaxEntModelTrainer(
+  featureExtender: FeatureExtender[String, String] = new NoOpFeatureExtender[String, String]
-  sigma: Double = 1.0, maxIterations: Int = 100)
+  sigma: Double = 1.0, maxIterations: Int = 100, cutoff: Int = 1)
   extends ClassifierTrainer[String, String, String] {

   def train(instances: Vector[(Label, Vector[(Feature, Value)])]): Classifier[Label, Feature, Value] = {
 {% endhighlight %}

+You can ignore the `featureExtender` parameter until Problem 3, so when you instantiate this trainer class, you can do so with by naming the parameters you are passing in:

+{% highlight scala %}
+new MaxEntModelTrainer(sigma = 0.1)
+{% endhighlight %}

+### MaxEnt main method

 For this problem, you will need to create an object `nlp.a5.MaxEnt` with a main method that accepts the following parameters: